Skip to main content

 Immediate Source of Acquisition

 The Soemu Toyoda tribunal transcripts were donated to Utah State University by William Sorrell, a member of the military tribunal which tried Admiral Toyoda.
 The transcripts were created daily and given to Sorrell.
-Sorrell donated the collection to Utah State University Special Collections on 28 June 1994.
+Sorrell donated the collection to Utah State University Special Collections and Archives on June 28, 1994.

 Sources: